 The Canon EOS-D30 and the Sony Cyber-shot DSC-RX100 VII are two digital cameras that were revealed to the public, respectively, in May 2000 and July 2019.
-The Canon D30 is a DSLR, while the RX100 VII is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and an one-inch (RX100 VII) sensor.
+The D30 is a DSLR, while the RX100 VII is a fixed lens compact.
+The cameras are based on an APS-C (D30) and an one-inch (RX100 VII) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Sony provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-D30 and the Sony Cyber-shot DSC-RX100 VII?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon D30 and the Sony RX100 VII.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 VII is considerably smaller (63 percent) than the Canon D30.
 In this context, it is worth noting that neither the D30 nor the RX100 VII are weather-sealed.